muhamdasim/Web-Development/First-Project/README.md

-Currently it is connected to the local database or xammp server.
+Currently, it is connected to the local database or xammp server.

 Current Progress:

 Login Page is ready.
-Create Account Page is almost completed (JS left);
+Create Account Page is ready.